openharmony/docs/en/application-dev/application-models/js-ui-widget-development.md

    }
    ```

 2. Configure the widget configuration information.
 In the **metadata** configuration item of FormExtensionAbility, you can specify the resource index of specific configuration information of the widget.
-For example, if resource is set to **$profile:form_config**, **form_config.json** in the **resources/base/profile/** directory of the development view is used as the profile configuration file of the widget.
-The following table describes the internal field structure.
+For example, if **resource** is set to **$profile:form_config**, **form_config.json** in the **resources/base/profile/** directory of the development view is used as the profile configuration file of the widget.
+The following table describes the internal structure of the profile configuration file.

    **Table 1** Widget profile configuration file